airtame/jsonrpc-c/README.md

 jsonrpc-c
 =========

-JSON-RPC in C (server only for now)
+JSON-RPC in C (server and a basic version of client)

 What?
 -----
-A library for a C program to receive JSON-RPC requests on tcp sockets (no HTTP).
+A library for a C program to receive or make JSON-RPC requests on tcp sockets (no HTTP).

 Free software, MIT license.